balena-io/docs/shared/general/country-firewall.md

-Deploying devices in heavily restricted networks, such as behind country-level firewalls, may affect the ability of the device to connect to the {{ $names.cloud.lower}} VPN and is not guaranteed to work.
+Deploying devices in heavily restricted networks, such as behind country-level firewalls, may affect the ability of the device to connect to cloudlink and is not guaranteed to work.